keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 We can't fit every character on one keyboard, despite having gestures like long-press, flicks, and multi-taps.
-Here are two principles about Discoverability:
+Here are two principles about Discoverability that you can apply:

 -   **Make it easy to find every letters (even rare ones)**

     Use as many keys as possible to showcase the most-used characters, and then you have the option of associating the remaining characters with those character keys by using the gesture method or Keyman language rules.
+    Doing this helps users quickly remember the remaining characters and where they are.

 -   **Reduce experimentation**

     Keyboards for languages with more characters than keys are rarely obvious to first-time users.
-It's not wrong that users have to adjust to a new keyboard, but make sure that the rules, key sequences, and rotas (rotation keys) are easily recognized.
+It is normal for users to adjust to a new keyboard, but make sure that the rules, key sequences, and rotas (rotation keys) are easily recognized.

 ### I: Intuition

-We must not forget to associate the product with feelings.
-It is important to think of the user experience when developing a keyboard, as it can play a huge role in how much users engage with the product.
+We must not forget to associate the product with emotions and how users feels when interact with it.
+It is crucial to keep User Experience close to heart when developing a keyboard, as it plays a huge role in how much users engage with the keyboard and continue using it as a long-term alternative.
 For examples:

 -   Double-space to insert a space